Syncano-Community/tic-tac-toe-example-app/README.md

 - `Actions.enableBoardPoll()` - listens on changes in `Data Objects` holding board data
 - `Actions.enablePlayersPoll()` - listens on changes in `Data Objects` holding players info

-The flow data flow looks like this:
+The data flow looks like this:
 - `Actions` get the data from Syncano
 - `Stores` are listening to these `Actions`
 - When the `Store` sees that an `Action` was completed, it pushes the data into a component